IAGC BOARD OF DIRECTORS - 2022

 Randy currently serves on the Convention Planning Committee for the IAGC.
 He has been awarded "Most Influential Educator" multiple times through the Indian Prairie Educational Foundation, as well as the Educator Award for Outstanding Achievement from the Belin-Blank Center at the University of Iowa.

 Randy holds a Doctorate from the University of Iowa, Curriculum & Instruction (Cognates: gifted education, educational measurement, and curriculum studies); a Masters from the University of Iowa in Educational Administration, and a Bachelors from the University of Illinois, Urbana-Champaign in Elementary Education.
 (Term concludes 12.31.22)

 Patricia Steinmeyer is the Executive Director of the Illinois Association for Gifted Children.
-Patricia ("Patsy") presents and writes on a variety of topics pertaining to the supporting advanced learners.
-She is an educational consultant who, over the past 14 years, has served as a teacher, gifted coordinator, presenter, and an assistant principal.
+Patricia ("Patsy") presents and writes on a variety of topics pertaining to advanced learners.
+She is an educational consultant who, over the past 15 years, has served as a teacher, gifted coordinator, presenter, and an assistant principal.
 Patsy is the author of the blog, P.S. – Just Learning: Journeys in Education, a series of reflections exploring topics related to teaching, educational leadership, and gifted education.
 She possesses a B.A. from Yale University, a M.A.T. and an Ed.
 S. from National-Louis University, and a J.D. from The University of Chicago Law School.